-In NYU Langone’s Department of Neurology, your training as a child neurology resident is divided between core clinical child neurology and additional training in a subspecialty discipline.
-This additional training may either go deeper into child neurology or help you focus on pediatric neuroscience.
-The clinical child neurology residency training portion includes a total of one year of service on the child neurology consultation service, typically split equally between your second and third years of training.
+In NYU Langone’s Department of Neurology, your training as a child neurology resident is divided between core clinical child neurology and additional training in subspecialty disciplines.
+This additional training may either go deeper into clinical child neurology or help you focus basic or translational on pediatric neuroscience.
+The clinical child neurology residency training portion includes a total of six months of service on the child neurology consultation service, typically split equally between your second and third years of training.

 Through the remaining, more flexible rotations, residents learn the principles of neurophysiology, neuropathology, neuroradiology, neuro-ophthalmology, psychiatry, rehabilitation, neurological surgery, neurodevelopment, and the basic neurosciences.
 Some rotations are required.
 These rotations, called selectives, are chosen from among a number of area-specific core rotations.

-The months of required selectives typically include the following:
+The months of required selectives typically include weeks of the following:

 - child psychiatry